Discover how income tax in Luxembourg works, including the tax classes and brackets, exemptions, filing dates, and the fines for late payment.

 Who pays income tax in Luxembourg?

 Workers in Luxembourg are granted a tax class based on their personal situation.
-The three tax classes are as follows:
+The three tax classes are the following:

-- 1: married taxpayers who’ve opted for separate taxation; single people; some married non-resident taxpayers;
+- 1: married taxpayers who’ve opted for separate taxation, single people, and some married non-resident taxpayers

 The classification system means that residents and non-residents can face different income tax bills, as non-residents are not entitled to the same deductions as resident taxpayers.